Josephcc2/Josephcc2/README.md

 - Email Sender Crew - AI Agents work together using CrewAI to automate sending emails to known people, given a period of unavailability
 - Crew Council - 4 LLMs work together to generate a report based off of scientific papers without hallucinations
 - AI Assistant - An assistant that lives in your computer which can remember and dynamically create and read files
+- Custom Architecture - Schematic to deploy agents using different LLMS with custom architectures and settings